40net-cloud/fortinet-azure-solutions/FortiGate/Active-Passive-ELB-ILB/README.md

 - Azure has certain limitations on outbound connections: https://docs.microsoft.com/en-us/azure/load-balancer/load-balancer-outbound-connections#limitations
 - Traffic not matching the firewall policy created here will use the standard NAT via the Azure Load Balancer
-- Failover using the SDN connector is dependant on the execution time of the Azure API.
+- Failover using the SDN connector is dependent on the execution time of the Azure API.
 If that timing is not acceptable it is possible to configure a public IP on both NICs and not use the SDN connector.
 The downside is that each firewall has a different public IP address

 ### High Availability

 For this Active/Passive setup external and internal load balancers are used.
-These need to detect which the FortiGate VMs is online.
+These need to detect which FortiGate VMs are online.
 This is done using a health probe on both Azure Load Balancers.

 #### High Availability probe configuration